txstate-etc/mediadepot/README.md

 ## ROOTDIR subdirectories:
 * `/resources` This is where the images, css, and other files that support the user interface reside.
 * `/private` This is where the SSL certificates are stored.
 Note that the application expects to use SSL and will not start without them.
 * `/vcms` This is where all the created video content will be placed.
-The filesystem is broken up into user id's where their content will be placed under a library directory.
-Each video file will reside within it's own directory under the library directory, which will contain not only the video itself, but also a json file describing the video and a thumbnails directory containing images of different spots within the video.
+The filesystem is broken up into user id's.
+All user video content will be placed within a library directory under the associated user directory.

 ## docker examples:
 ```